TimVerheul/HR-Keuzedeel-Data-Science-for-IOT/README.md

 To get the output you need to run: python dht.py

 ## Viewing the visualization on your Phone
 To access the visualized signal data on your phone, you first need to link Homebridge with your iPhone Home app.
 This can be done by opening the Home app on your iPhone and scanning the QR code found at the homescreen of the Homebridge dashboard.
 After scanning the QR code, the accessory will be added automatically to your Home app.
-In the file:"HomebridgeVisualization.png" it shows the visualisation of humidity and temperature readings in my bedroom at the current time.
+In the file:"HomebridgeVisualization.png" it shows the visualization of humidity and temperature readings in my bedroom at the current time.

 ## Video
 Refer to file "demonstration.mp4" for the demonstration video.